logo

 However, there are many reasons why partnerships don’t work out, and business partnership disputes can arise.
 Here are the most frequent ones.

 • Shared profits but unshared workloads – There are numerous examples of businesses where one partner has put in the vast majority of the money, and the other partner does the vast majority of the work – not 50:50 partnerships by any definition.
 As the business takes off, the partner who is doing all of the work continues to work harder, but their percentage stays the same.
-They can eventually become very disgruntled with their (usually) low percentage share in the company, and business partnership disputes can arise as a result.
+They can eventually become very disgruntled with their (usually) low percentage share in the company, and a business partnership dispute can arise as a result.

 • Shared decisions – An effective partnership is one where the two partners are interdependent.
 Most businesses have several important decisions that need to be made on a frequent basis.
 If one partner does not agree with the other’s decision, especially if the decision will change the course of the business, this may be another cause of a partnership dispute.